 Is your chest getting droopy?
 Or do you fantasize about having a bigger ‘rack’?
 These days, there are ways to give your breasts a once-over, so you feel good again when you glance in the mirror.

 Breast implants or breast augmentation can transform the way you look and feel about yourself.
-But you probably heard about saline and silicone implants and wonder which is safer.
+But you probably heard about saline and silicone breast implants and wonder which is safer.
 Below is what you need to know before you decide to get breast implants.
 It’s good to know you can have a breast implant removal surgery if it’s not what you want, although this also has minor risks.

 Breast implants are popular, and hundreds of thousands of women worldwide decide to enhance their chests with implants annually.
 But are they worth the risk, and will you be happy with the results?